 The saga of Joe Isuzu serves as an interesting and highly creative way of building a brand’s voice and authenticity, by doing the polar opposite.
 Like many other brands, Isuzu joked with its consumer audience, gambling that a nontraditional advertising image would strike a chord with consumers.
 Anecdotally, I recall speaking with a few Isuzu dealers at the time who said many consumers were almost disappointed that on entering the showroom they weren’t met by slimeball sales hyperbole.

-Interested in how authentic content could revolutionize what you’re doing?
+Interested in how an authentic brand voice and content could revolutionize what you’re doing?
 Contact us.
 All our work takes only a few minutes (no, it doesn’t), and it costs less than a sandwich (I’m lying).

 Share this